 When approached by a hostile dog, it is natural for a person to turn and run.
 Unfortunately, this can be one of the worst things to do.
 Dogs are natural runners and can easily outpace even a well-conditioned adult or child.
 Even if you do get a head start and feel confident that you could outrun the dog, an unseen object in your path or uneven ground could make you fall, placing you in even more danger.
 Instead of running, back up slowly at an even pace and avoid startling the dog.
 Consider turning sideways so you appear less threatening and if you are attacked curl up into a ball to protect your face, head, and neck.

 If you are bitten by a dog, seek immediate medical attention and document what happened to you.
 A skilled dog bite attorney can work on your behalf to ensure that you are compensated for your injuries.
-The team at Hunter Morris Attorney at Law understands how traumatic a dog attack can be and know that it can have long-term effects on your life.
+Morris Law understands how traumatic a dog attack can be and know that it can have long-term effects on your life.
 We work on your behalf to obtain the settlement you deserve.
 Contact us today to schedule an appointment at our Greenville office so that we can begin providing you with the legal advice you need.